WordPress has no native way to duplicate a post

 Real example

-Your editorial team publishes "Weekly Roundup" every Monday — same structure, different content.
+Your editorial team publishes "Weekly Roundup" every Monday, same structure, different content.
 Without this command, the writer opens last week's post, copies the block structure, and manually recreates it in a new post.
-With duplicate post -post_id=1205, last week's post clones as an instant draft — writer just updates the content.
+With tp duplicate post -id=1205, last week's post clones as an instant draft, writer just updates the content.